Global Privacy Signal Detected

 How Does Blanket Insurance Work?

-Blanket insurance policies provide a limit that will cover all of the items that fall under the metaphorical “blanket.”
-As mentioned before, this could be multiple locations, buildings, or even personal property at multiple locations.
+Blanket insurance policies provide a limit covering all items that fall under the metaphorical “blanket.”
+As mentioned before, this could be multiple locations, buildings, or even personal property at various or single locations.
+The type of blanket policy you will need will depend on your situation.

-For example, if you have three buildings on one policy as a blanket for $500,000, that is the most the insurance would pay out if all three buildings should suffer a loss.
-The positive to this is if you remodeled one and forgot to update the replacement cost, you can use the total $500,000 limit at one building because it is blanket.
+For example, if you have three buildings listed on one policy as a blanket for $500,000, that is the most the insurance would pay out if all three buildings should suffer a loss.
+The positive side is that if one building is a total loss, the policy may allow you to use the entire $500,000 to replace the one dwelling.

-While mostly heard of regarding commercial property, there are several types of blanket insurance.
-Many scenarios can justify the need for blanket insurance and could be beneficial depending on your situation.
+While primarily heard of regarding commercial property, several types of blanket insurance policies exist.
+Many scenarios justify the need for blanket insurance and could be beneficial depending on your situation.

 Homeowners, Condo, and Rental Insurance

-Usually, these types of personal property have pretty low sublimits and are not included in your personal property amount.
-For example, these are some typical sublimits you will see for theft of these types of personal property:
+Usually, these types of personal property have pretty low sub-limits and are separate from your personal property amount.
+For example, these are some typical sub-limits you will see for theft of these types of personal property:

-With the limits used above, if you added a blanket endorsement to your policy, it would increase the total limit for any of those categories.
+Adding a blanket endorsement to your policy would increase the total limit for any of those categories.
 For example, if your limit was increased to $9,000 with a blanket policy and someone stole $8,000 worth of jewelry from your home, it would be covered entirely.
 Without the blanket endorsement, you would only have $1,500 in coverage.

 Auto Insurance

-In theory, blanket auto insurance does not exist.
+In theory, blanket auto insurance does not exist for private passenger vehicles.
 Comprehensive car insurance covers your car in the event of theft, vandalism, storm damage, or similar events.
 However, this type of policy will only pay for vehicle repairs.
 Theft or damage to items inside your car is typically not covered by your car insurance.

-Personal property contained in your car is usually covered by your homeowner’s or renter’s insurance.
-If you have a cell phone or computer in your car and someone breaks in and takes them, your homeowners, or similar, policy should provide coverage for them under the blanket personal property limit.
+Personal property contained in your car is usually covered by your homeowners or renters insurance.
+Suppose you have a cell phone or computer in your car, and someone breaks in and takes them.
+In that case, your homeowners policy should provide coverage for those items under the blanket personal property limit but may be subject to a deductible.

 Commercial Property Insurance

 Commercial property insurance is the most common place to see blanket insurance.
 That is because you can cover multiple locations, buildings, and business personal property items on a blanket basis.
-This is an excellent option for landlords or businesses with multiple locations and no time to call the insurance company at every turn to make updates.
+This is an excellent option for landlords or businesses with multiple locations.

 Homeowners Association Insurance